Bible Canon Links

 The same anonymity prevails in the New Testament.
 While late second-century Church traditions attributed various Gospels and letters to prominent early disciples and apostles, most of the texts make no claims of authorship.
 The conspicuous exceptions are Paul's letters, written between about 50 and 62 C.E. (of the common era) to newly founded Christian churches in such cities a s Corinth, Thessalonica, Philippi, and Rome.
 Although the author of Luke-Acts may have been a Gentile (non-Jew), all other Bible writers were Jewish, members of the Israelite nation.
 Understanding the Bible, Stephen L Harris, p.
 2

 EVOLUTION OF THE MODERN ENGLISH BIBLE: Out of reaction to the religious authority of Rome and its commensurate political influence and meddling, King James I of England in 1604 commissioned 54 men to produce the Authorized King James Version of the Bible.
-This version was not really a new translation but was purposely designed to pander to the Church of England and to especially not offend prevailing medieval religious sentiments.
+This version was not really an intended new translation but was purposely designed to pander to the Church of England and to especially not offend prevailing medieval religious sentiments.
 Indeed the commission reported that,

 "Neither did wee thinke much to consult the translators or Commentators, Chaldee, Hebrew, Syrian, Greeks, or Latine, nor no the Spanish, French, Italian, or Dutch."